How is it different from “just “ thinking?

 I’ve seen a thinker becoming energised as they look forward to taking the next step.

-This magic happens in a Thinking Environment, when you can think in the presence of attention that is exquisitely generative.
-While it feels magical, there is some real science behind it; the science of what happens when we’re given a safe space, when we‘re truly encouraged, when we’re being listened to with interest and appreciation.
+This magic happens when you can think in the presence of attention that is exquisitely generative.
+While it feels magical, there is real science behind it.
+The science of what happens when we’re in a safe space, when we‘re truly encouraged, when we’re listened to with interest and appreciation.

 I think of it as magical.
-And it’s also very real.
+It’s also very real.

 Talk to me if you’re interested in discovering how this can happen for you in a Coaching Session, or if you’d like to learn how to listen in this way and create a Thinking Environment for others